-When you enable data sync, you unlock a set of powerful features that can speed up your entire development process.
-These features make it easy to change your data model, access the data you need, and even allow Appian to configure parts of your applications for you.
+Data sync unlocks a set of powerful features that can speed up your entire development process.
+These features make it easy to change your data model and access the data you need.
+They even allow Appian to configure parts of your applications for you.

 For example, instead of needing a data expert to configure complex database views to relate and transform your data, you can do it yourself using record type relationships and custom record fields.